Hackuarium/simple-spectro/experiments/kinetic/phenolphthalein/20190406/README.md

 | 3          | <img src="chart3.svg"> | 0.5934             | 0.1134 |
 | 4          | <img src="chart4.svg"> | 0.6932             | 0.0497 |

-Other regressions and be probed and you can see the results for `experiment 2` in the followin [pdf](regressions.pdf).
+Other regressions have been probed, you can see the results for `experiment 2` in the following [pdf](regressions.pdf).
 The best regression is the exponential one.

 ## Intermediate conclusion

 Because of the large excess of NaOH in this experiment we observe a pseudo-order 1 reaction.
-Based on the 4 experiments that were done with 4 different concentration of NaOH we can check if it is also dependent on the concentration of NaOH.
+Based on the 4 experiments that were done with 4 different concentrations of NaOH, we can check if it is also dependent on the concentration of NaOH.

 ## k versus [NaOH]